kittsville/Chomskey/README.md

 A. Yes, really.

+###Contributing

+The application is a bit of a mess as I made this primarily for pun value.
+If you see any way of improving it feel free to fork it.
+If I ever find the time I might rewrite this thing from scratch.
+There's currently no `dev` branch so just fork `master`.
+If you have a questions just [email me](mailto:kittsville@gmail.com).

 ###License

 This code is licensed under GPL V2 or later.
 [The WordPress Dashicons](https://developer.wordpress.org/resource/dashicons/) font files used are licensed under GPL V2 or later with font exception.